 Drinking water is supplied via the West Clare Regional (Doolough Lake) Water Supply (RWS).
 There is currently limited wastewater treatment in Kilkee, however, a new wastewater treatment plant, pumping station and rising main are planned for the town.
 Work is due to commence in late 2023 with completion in early 2025 which will cater for the population target for the town.
+The wastewater treatment plant is due to be completed within the lifetime of the Plan.
 All future development in Kilkee will be contingent upon the provision of adequate wastewater treatment.
 Kilkee experiences seasonal traffic problems and the construction of a proposed lower ring road which would link the N67 at the Kilkee Bay Hotel, running west to the Carrigaholt Road and continuing to link up with the coast road, would help to alleviate this problem.